cyberdojo-ai/oracle/README.md

 ![](img/mcp-client-1.png)

-3. Then go to Developer -> Edit Config
+3. Go to Developer -> Edit Config:

 ![](img/mcp-client-2.png)

-4. Then use the following JSON in your configuration file
+4. Use the following JSON for your configuration file:

 ```json
 {